top of page

 02. Space it out for clarity

 Good design requires breathing room.
 Use consistent spacing between sections and lines to avoid an overcrowded look.
-Adding whitespace helps to guide the reader’s attention and makes your resume feel approachable and easy to read.
+Adding whitespace helps guide the reader’s attention and makes your resume feel approachable and easy to read.

 03. Add visual elements for impact